 Hundreds of pieces of telephone-related equipment and tools.

-A large variety of novelty telephones.
+A large variety of novelty telephones and cellular telephones.

 A sculpture of Alexander Graham Bell and replicas of his 1876 Liquid Transmitter and 1877 First Commercial Telephone.